 For example, some pension advance lenders require you to buy life insurance along with your loan.
 Your best bet is to find a pension provider who will give you a straight loan without requiring anything other than repayment.

 When you’re looking for a provider of pension loans, take advantage of online resources.
 Use sites like:

 - The FTC

 These resources will educate you about pension loans and providers.
 If there have been any complaints or charges filed against a lender, you can find out on one of these sites.

 Narrow Down Your List

-After searching online, you’ll most likely find multiple lenders that could satisfy your requirements.
+After searching online, you’ll most likely find multiple online loan lenders that could satisfy your requirements.
 The next step is to create a “short list” of 2 to 4 lenders that you think could seriously fit the bill.

 Talk to each lender on your list to get a feel for their style.
 Pay close attention to the way they communicate.
 Are they clear, friendly, and easy to talk to?

 You want to work with a lender who is trustworthy and honest.
 Of course, it can be difficult to tell which lenders match these descriptions from initial conversations.
 Just do the best you can and trust your instincts.